apache/unomi/src/site/markdown/versions/master/twitter-sample.md

 }
 ```

-We specify the identifier for the action type, a list of tags if needed: here we say that our action is a consequence of events using the `event` tag.
+We specify the identifier for the action type, a list of systemTags if needed: here we say that our action is a consequence of events using the `event` tag.
 Our actions does not require any parameters so we don't define any.

 Finally, we provide a mysterious `actionExecutor` identifier: `incrementTweetNumber`.